Tagging a jet from a dark sector with Jet-substructures at colliders: Uncertainty Discussion

 \section{Uncertainty Discussion}

-The discriminant ability shown in previous section might be quite sensitive to theoretical uncertainty of Monte Carlo event generator.
+The discriminant ability shown in section~\ref{sec:example} might be quite sensitive to theoretical uncertainty (T.U.) from Monte Carlo event generator.
 In analyses of quark-gluon jet tagging, one can tune parameters in the Monte Carlo event generator from real data to reduce systematics and enhance predictability.
-Thus, one can simulate quark jet very well with Monte Carlo simulation.
-And for gluon jet, it's also known that the real data lie in between Pythia and Herwig~\cite{Bahr:2008pv} expectation.
+Generally, one can simulate quark jet very well with public event generators.
+And for gluon jet, it is also known that the real distribution lies in between Pythia and Herwig~\cite{Bahr:2008pv} expectation.
 More information can be found in recent review~\cite{Gras:2017jty}.

-But for a dark jet, we can not estimate systematics as we don't have signals of dark jet at the LHC.
+But for a dark jet, we can not estimate systematics as we don't have real data of dark jet.
 Thus parameters in simulating dark QCD hadronization and showering leaves unfixed systematics in our analyses.
 On top of this difficulty, as we don't have various Monte Carlo generators for dark jet simulation except \pythia, we don't have a choice to compare different event generator to get an estimation about uncertainty depending on different showering and hadronization schemes.
 Alternatively, we do some simple estimation in this work.
 Changing renormalization scale in parton shower process has been proved to be a good method to estimate theoretical uncertainty in Pythia~\cite{Mrenna:2016sih}.
-So following this method, we also rescale the renormalization scale in dark sector shower process from $0.5\mu^2$ to $2.0\mu^2$.
-Then we see how the ROC curve we obtained in section 3 changes.
-Our result is shown in Fig.~\ref{unc}.
-The variables combination we used in this plot is $\{C_1^{(\beta)},\,\textrm{E-ratio, Track Multiplicity}\}$.
-If we fix the acceptance of background gluon jet to be 1$\%$, then the acceptance of signal dark jet changes from 30$\%$ to 25$\%$ So we can conclude that out dark jet discriminant method is quite robust against the theoretical uncertainty.
+So following this method, we also rescale the renormalization scale $\mu$ in dark sector shower process.

+For background and signal events simulation, we use the same setting as we used in section~\ref{sec:example}.
+But we simulate signal events several times with different renormalization scale $\mu$, varying from $0.5p_\bot$ to $2.0p_\bot$.
+Here $p_\bot$ is the order parameter used in \pythia shower process, and $\mu = p_\bot$ is a default set in \pythia.
+So after utilizing the trained BDT to do discrimination we obtain several ROC curves.
+Results are shown in Fig.~\ref{unc}.
+In the region where the acceptance of background QCD jet is around 1$\%$, the acceptance of signal dark jet changes from 19$\%$ to 26$\%$.
+So if we want to tag one dark jet in final state, corresponding theoretical uncertainty is about 15$\%$.
+In section~\ref{sec:example} we want to tag two dark jets in final state, thus the theoretical uncertainty is about 30$\%$.